Friday, December 29, 2006

 What to watch for: Gordon-Levitt's Brendan, the incredibly beautiful Zehetner, Tugger's Mustang, the Pin's cane, the Pin's mom and any scene involving a fight.

-A shot to the head with much blood, reference to drug use, language.
+What to watch out for: A shot to the head with much blood, reference to drug use, language.

 IMDB Rating: 7.8 out of 10